 Courtroom Sound Systems

 All three circuit court courtrooms and the B-15 commissioner courtroom have audio sound systems which include high quality speakers and microphones located at the bench, witness stand, counsel tables, and clerk's desk to enhance communication in the courtroom.
 The microphones are equipped with mute buttons to allow attorney/client communication.
 There is also a wireless microphone and lavalier mics available in each courtroom.
+The court officials' PCs have been interfaced with the sound system for higher clarity with Zoom hearings.

 All three circuit courtrooms and the B-15 courtroom have hearing loops installed, specifically designed for each courtroom, as well as assistive hearing devices available for individuals who may be hard of hearing.
 The hearing loop system provides hearing assistance to individuals with hearing aids equipped with a “T” coil, whereby all sound is transmitted wirelessly from the sound system directly to their hearing aids, delivering crisp, clear sound while reducing or eliminating background noise.
 For individuals who are hard of hearing, not using a hearing aid, they can use a headset and receiver which is either worn around their neck or held, where volume can be adjusted to personal preference, giving them the same benefit as the “T” coil hearing aid.
 These units are available for use in all courtrooms upon request.